The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Introduction

 The article is structured as follows.
 In Section \ref{sec:motivation}, we motivate our research based on a multidisciplinary review of the literature.
-In Section \ref{sec:taxonomy}, we illustrate and discuss the different possible outcomes of AI development for humanity and assess their probabilities.
+In Section \ref{sec:taxonomy}, we provide a systematic discussion of the different possible outcomes of AI development for humanity and their probabilities.
 In Section \ref{sec:modelling}, we set up a formal model of the different scenarios.
 In Section \ref{sec:modelofpdoom}, we compare the outcomes from a welfare perspective and show that investing in AI safety and AI alignment research is imperative.
 Section \ref{sec:concl} concludes.